aws-samples/asynchronous-messaging-workshop/workshop/content/prerequisites/prerequisites-2/prerequisites-2.md

 ![Step 2](step-2.png)
 {{% /expand%}}

-It takes usually less then 3 minutes, until the AWS Cloud9 IDE is updated.
+It takes usually less then 1 minute, until the AWS Cloud9 IDE is updated.
 In the meantime while your waiting, you may want to have a look at some handy AWS Cloud9 shortcuts, like the **[multiple cursors](https://docs.c9.io/docs/multiple-cursors)** or the AWS Cloud9 **[keybindings](https://docs.c9.io/docs/keybindings)**.

 ![Get Started](magic.gif)